Programme Main Staff

 Konstantinos Moraitis[email protected]

 MSc in Architecture, DEA in Ethical and Political Philosophy-Seminar of Critical Theory of Art, MSc in Arabic and Islamic Studies, PHD in Architecture and Landscape Architecture.
-Full Professor of Architecture and Landscape Architecture at NTUA.
+Emeritus Professor of Architecture and Landscape Architecture at NTUA.
 Participation in 5 Master Degree Programs, in NTUA and the Univ. of Volos; teaching seminars in “History and Theory of Landscape”, “Landscape Design”, “Development of Coastal Zones”, “Environment and Development”, “Urban rehabilitation and development”.
 1st prizes of the International Architectural Competitions, for the School of Alternative Medicine in Alonissos – Greece (1998) and the Urban Development of the city of Lviv - Ukrania (2008).
 Author of 93 essays and 3 monographies: Landscape- Allocating Place through Civilization (2013), Schemes of Landscape (2016), The Art of Landscape (2016).

 UNIVERSITY OF COIMBRA